midearth-labs/web-agent-protocol/v0/announcement.md

 # WAP: Bringing Natural Language to the Web for all

-*A cooperative protocol that makes every website conversational - no new browser or software required*
+*A cooperative protocol that makes every website conversational - no new browser, software, or device needed*

 ![WAP Browser Experience](./assets/wap-shopping-app-1.png "WAP Browser Experience")
 ---